amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 Here is a screenshot of what it would look like in the bottom left here:
 ![programmatic_description](img/programmatic_descriptions.png)

-##Uneditable Table Descriptions
+## Uneditable Table Descriptions
 Amundsen supports configuring table and column description to be non-editable for selective tables.
 You may want to make table descriptions non-editable due to various reasons such as table already has table description from source of truth.
-You can define matching rules in `config file` for selecting tables.
+You can define matching rules in  [config.py](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/config.py) for selecting tables.
 This configuration is useful as table selection criteria can be company specific which will not directly integrated with Amundsen.
 You can use different combinations of schema and table name for selecting tables.